 Temperature Control and Safety Considerations

-Hot water systems are often designed to store water at higher temperatures to reduce the risk of bacterial growth, while delivery temperatures must remain within safe limits.
+Hot water systems are often designed to store water at higher temperatures to reduce the risk of bacterial growth, particularly Legionella.
+According to the World Health Organization’s guidelines on Legionella, stored hot water should be maintained at or above 60°C to inhibit bacterial growth, while delivery temperatures at user outlets must remain within safe limits to prevent scalding.
+Managing both requirements simultaneously is one of the core design challenges in hot water system engineering.

-A scald protection valve provides an additional safety layer by blocking water flow when temperatures exceed acceptable limits.
-This protects users from burns while supporting stable and hygienic system operation.
+A scald protection valve provides an additional safety layer by blocking water flow when temperatures exceed acceptable limits at the point of use.
+This protects users from burns while supporting stable and hygienic system operation across the full temperature range.

 Technical Parameters of the Scald Protection Valve